Stronger Data Poisoning Attacks Break Data Sanitization Defenses: Discussion

 Finally, as noted in Section~\ref{sec:related}, there is recent work seeking to design estimators that are \emph{provably robust} to adversarial training data under suitable distributional assumptions. \citet{diakonikolas2018sever} recently presented a practical implementation of these methods for classification and regression tasks and showed promising initial results.
-We view provable security under a well-defined threat model as the gold standard, and encourage further work along this direction (we refer the interested reader to \citet{li2018thesis} or \citet{steinhardt2018thesis} for two recent overviews).
-There appears to be plenty of room both to improve the practical implementation of this family of defenses, and to devise new theoretically-grounded procedures.
+Their method iteratively removes points with outlying gradients and refits the model, and can be viewed as a more sophisticated version of an iterative loss-based defense; \citet{liu2017robust} and \citet{jagielski2018manipulating} also present similar iterative algorithms for the regression setting.
+We view provable security under a well-defined threat model as the gold standard, and encourage further work along this direction (see \citet{li2018thesis} or \citet{steinhardt2018thesis} for two recent overviews).
+There appears to be plenty of room both to improve the practical implementation of this family of defenses and to devise new theoretically-grounded procedures.